-The Journey Motif and The Re-Reading of Ngugi Wa Thiong’o: Devil on the Cross, Matigari and Wizard of the Crow, A Gikuyu Trilogy
+The Journey Motif and The Re-Reading of Ngugi Wa Thiong ' o: Devil on the Cross, Matigari and Wizard of the Crow, A Gikuyu Trilogy

-Emmanuel P. Lema
+• Emmanuel P. Lema University of Dar es Salaam

 Abstract

-This essay employs the journey motif to re-read three novels by Ngugi wa Thiong’o: Devil on the Cross, Matigari and Wizard of the Crow.
-It is argued here that these three novels form Ngugi’s era of Gikuyu fiction; they are chosen to represent his celebrated decision to freely tap from Gikuyu orature.
-Ngugi’s use of indigenous language in these novels bridges the historical and chronological gaps separating the three narratives; they constitute a trilogy that retells Ngugi's parable about postcolonial Kenya and Independent Africa more generally.
-By exploring the different physical, metaphorical and psychological journeys that permeate the atmosphere of all three novels, this interpretation enhances their value in light of Ngugi’s broader political and social agenda.78
+This essay employs the journey motif to re-read three novels by Ngugi wa Thiong ' o: Devil on the Cross, Matigari and Wizard of the Crow.
+It is argued here that these three novels form Ngugi ' s era of Gikuyu fiction; they are chosen to represent his celebrated decision to freely tap from Gikuyu orature.
+Ngugi ' s use of indigenous language in these novels bridges the historical and chronological gaps separating the three narratives; they constitute a trilogy that retells Ngugi's parable about postcolonial Kenya and Independent Africa more generally.
+By exploring the different physical, metaphorical and psychological journeys that permeate the atmosphere of all three novels, this interpretation enhances their value in light of Ngugi ' s broader political and social agenda.78

-Key words: Ngugi wa Thiong’o, journey motif, postcolonial literature, Gikuyu orature, Kenyan critical theory
+Key words: Ngugi wa Thiong ' o, journey motif, postcolonial literature, Gikuyu orature, Kenyan critical theory

 References